vmartinv/interactive-frutchermans/README.md

 ```
 # Controls

-Run this to learn of to use this program:
+Run this to learn how to use this program:

 > python2 drawgraph.py -h